waltr21/343/c-lectures/PITCHME.md

 **History**
 ***

-- After it became portable the popularity soared.
+- After it became portable the popularity soared (mostly due to the popularity of Unix).

 - During the 80's compilers were written for nearly every architecture and OS.